 8. I try to put him in the cot for bed whilst he is awake (as opposed to breastfeeding him to sleep as I used to do).
 I then will tend to stand over him a little, ssshhhhhsing or just walk out and as per above, not go in immediately if he does become unsettled.
 I always have the room very dark (unlike for day naps).

-9. I sought some independent advice from Heidi at the Parenting and Baby Coach and from a friend’s aunt who is a midwife.
+9. Heidi at the Parenting and Baby Coach kindly offered me some complimentary advice.
 Although I was skeptical about seeking professional help, it was really admittedly very helpful to speak to people – albeit with totally opposing views – to get some ideas and generally just some reassurance that things would improve.
 She set me out a ‘schedule’ which although I did not strictly stick to in any way, it gave me a rough arch of a day to refer to which I found helpful

 10. I kept that all important piece of knowledge in my mind at all times: it’s a phase.
 I had deep faith that Sonny would eventually sleep through the night and I think that positive state of mind got me a long way in those dark hours.